If you ask a CFA charterholder which CFA exam level they found the toughest, they are likely to answer either Level 2 or Level 3.

 - Specifically, read CFA providers’ material and answer EOC questions from the official CFA curriculum.
 If needed, you can refer to CFA curriculum to plug the knowledge gaps of third party study materials.

 - Practice a LOT for constructed response session, preferably under exam condition.
+Learn how to self-grade essay questions better and be great at answering them.
 If you run out of study time, look through the question and model answers to speed through your review before exam.

 - Don’t forget or underestimate the item set session either!
 This is likely the part that will bring your average score up.